latex3/fontspec/doc/dev.md

 ## Release procedure

-As the rate of development of fontspec has varied over time, I have found it necessary to automate the release proceedure so as to avoid forgetting any of the important steps.
+As the rate of development of fontspec has varied over time, I have found it necessary to automate the release procedure so as to avoid forgetting any of the important steps.

 These are the steps to follow to release the package to CTAN: